William Boyce Thompson’s first crack at city building taught him a valuable lesson — never try it again.

-Until the railroad station opened in 1907, getting to Ely was no easy matter.
-Supplies and travelers came in from Eureka by sled in winter and wagon in summer.
-The trip took people two days — supplies took a week or more.
+Getting to Ely was no easy matter until the railroad station opened in 1907.
+Supplies and travelers came in from Eureka by sled in winter and wagon in summer, and the trip took people two days — supplies took a week or more.
 “Tobacco, drugs, and other small supplies were sometimes sent in by letter post, as parcels post had not been established,” said Crumb.

-By 1907, the Townsite Company’s interests — which included the Ely Securities Co. and the Copper National Bank — had grown so extensive that Thompson sent his close business associate Arthur Smith to take charge.
+By 1907, the Townsite Company’s interests- including the Ely Securities Co. and the Copper National Bank- had grown so extensive that Thompson sent his close business associate Arthur Smith to take charge.
 Smith remembers that Thompson loved the work of establishing a new town.
 “It’s a fine thing to be a party to the building of these things,” he once told Smith.

 Ely was a lot like Butte in other ways.
 Open gambling and dance halls flourished, remembered mining engineer Henry Krumb.
-The Northern Hotel, which opened in 1907, was one of the premier venues for that sort of entertainment.
-It was one of the fanciest attractions in Eastern Nevada.
+The Northern Hotel, which opened in 1907, was one of the premier venues for that sort of entertainment, and it was one of the fanciest attractions in Eastern Nevada.

 A Deal Gone Sour

 Thompson’s investment went up in smoke when Nevada Consolidated decided to build the smelter in McGill, a company town fourteen miles from Ely.
-Company engineers decided that they didn’t have enough water in Ely to treat the ore and serve the town.
-In McGill they had access to enough water to process a massive 25,000 tons of ore daily.
-At the time the facility was the largest of its kind in the world.
+Company engineers agreed that they didn’t have enough water in Ely to treat the ore and serve the city.
+In McGill, they had access to enough water to process a massive 25,000 tons of ore daily.
+At the time, the facility was the largest of its kind in the world.

-Environmental concerns provided additional motivation to site the smelter away from town, according to a Wall Street Journal article.
-Nevada Consolidated, the article noted, had secured eight square miles around the smelter site so that the company couldn’t be accused of creating a smoke nuisance or polluting the water, “as has been the case with the smelters at Anaconda, Mountain, and Bingham, Utah.”
+According to a Wall Street Journal article, environmental concerns provided additional motivation to site the smelter away from town.
+Nevada Consolidated, the report noted, had secured eight square miles around the smelter site so that the company couldn’t be accused of creating a smoke nuisance or polluting the water, “as has been the case with the smelters at Anaconda, Mountain, and Bingham, Utah.”